Downhill trail Herrnsteig

 Well armed is half done

 Whether beginners or pros, without appropriate equipment nobody comes down on the Herrnsteig trail.
-For the action-packed downhill drive on the one hand you need a complete armor, protectors for arms and legs, gauntlets and a helmet.
+For the action-packed downhill drive on the one hand you need a complete armour, protectors for arms and legs, gauntlets and a helmet.
 In this way tumbles and falls may end still a little bit softer and more secured.

 On the other hand for a downhill tour you can’t use a usual city or mountain bike, but only a very robust bicycle including shocks, good brackets and extra hard-wearing tires.
 If you don’t have adapted protective clothing and/or a downhill bike you can borrow it on the spot in the Outdoor Center Kronplatz.